 The NOAA polar orbiting satellites fly much closer to the planet.
 They have better resolutions because of this.
 Their squares are more like 1 km for all wavelength channels.
 The house picture satellite imagery shown above uses U.S. Geological Survey data rather than NOAA satellite images.
 And the satellites providing imagery to Google, Bing and so forth are even better.
 Plus they provide colour photography.

 Have a look at the NOAA satellite images main page here.

 An average home measures about 20 meters long.
 To clearly see this, satellite pixels need to be less than this size, much smaller than what the current weather satellites use.

 As photographic resolutions continue to improve and data storage and transfer keeps becoming cheaper, this technology will keep getting better.

-To show you your house picture, satellite photos need to provide detail from well above the air.
+Resolution: In order to show you a picture of your house, satellite photos need to provide detail from well above the air.

 Are you concerned about Air Pollution in your area?